 Target Luna was successfully sold and broadcast across the ITV network, with every region except Tyne Tees broadcasting it on Sundays.
-The programme proved so successful that a second series was commissioned.
-This was again written by Malcolm Hulke and Eric Paice, inspired by HG Wells' The First Men in the Moon (1901)4.
+The programme proved so successful that a second series was commissioned, which became the first series of Pathfinders.
+This was again written by Malcolm Hulke and Eric Paice, inspired by HG Wells' The First Men in the Moon (1901)3.
 It is also likely that film Destination Moon (1950) was an uncredited influence.

 Pathfinders in Space comprised 6½×25-minute episodes.
 The final, concluding episode was only half the length of the others.
 This was because children's serials usually had few viewers in the opening episodes and peaked with the most viewers with the final episode, as more and more children became invested in the story.
 In an attempt to prevent the following serial's opening viewing numbers dropping it was decided to have the final episode of Pathfinders in Space only half as long as normal and have the first episode of the next children's serial, No Man's Island, following immediately after, similarly cut down to 15 minutes.

-In Pathfinders in Space Professor Wedgwood, Meadows, O'Connell and Murray land on the moon in one Moon Rocket, MR1 and intend an unmanned supply ship, MR2 to land nearby and provide them with the fuel to return to Earth.
-Due to a faulty autopilot MR2 is instead crewed by Henderson with Wedgwood's three children and Hamlet the guinea pig.
+In Pathfinders in Space Professor Wedgwood, Meadows, O'Connell and Murray land on the moon in Moon Rocket MR1.
+Their plan was for an unmanned but otherwise identical supply ship, MR2, to land nearby and provide them with the fuel to return to Earth.
+Due to a faulty autopilot MR2 can only be launched into space with a crew; Henderson assisted by Wedgwood's three children and Hamlet the guinea pig.
 Yet MR2 is forced off course when it almost crashes with an unknown spacecraft of unearthly origin, and lands 150 miles away from MR1.
 Has the expedition stumbled on proof of non-terrestrial intelligence?
 Did aliens develop a written language seemingly based on the ABC logo?
 How will the world react to the discovery of a 400-million-year-old cuddly toy?
 How will everyone be able to return to Earth if the rockets are 150 miles apart?